ghzdude/Darkslip/README.md

 - `Assets/Scenes`
 - `Assets/Resources`

-is my work and licensed under the license of this repository
+is my work and is All Rights Reserved

 Everything under:
 - `Assets/Audio`